-Financial Liabilities
+• Financial Liabilities

-All financial liabilities are recognized initially at fair value and, in the case of loans, borrowings and payables, net of directly attributable transaction cost.

-Financial liabilities are subsequently measured at amortised cost using the effective interest rate method.
-For trade and other payables maturing within operating cycle, the carrying amounts approximate the fair value due to short maturity of these instruments.

-Loans and borrowings

-After initial recognition, interest bearing loans and borrowings are subsequently measured at amortised cost using Effective Interest Rate (EIR) method.
+- Initial recognition and measurement - All financial liabilities are recognized initially at fair value and, in the case of loans, borrowings and payables, net of directly attributable transaction cost. - Subsequent measurement - Financial liabilities are subsequently measured at amortised cost using the effective interest rate method.
+For trade and other payables maturing within operating cycle, the carrying amounts approximate the fair value due to short maturity of these instruments. - Loans and borrowings - After initial recognition, interest bearing loans and borrowings are subsequently measured at amortised cost using Effective Interest Rate (EIR) method.
 Gain and losses are recognized in the Statement of Profit and Loss when the liabilities are derecognized.